Advising & Registration

 Students are assigned a registration window based upon their number of earned credits.
 You can view your registration on eServices a few days prior to the upcoming registration time.
 After logging in, on the left-hand menu click “Courses & Registration” and “Registration Window”.
 For more information on registration windows, visit the Registrar’s website.

 - What is an access code?

 Your access code is required in order to register for classes.
 You are required to meet with your advisor at least once a semester to obtain your access code.
 Note, you do not need an access code for summer registration, if you are a graduate student, or if you have a previous degree.

 - I have a hold on my account, what does this mean?

 You can view any holds on your account on your main eServices dashboard page.
 Please contact the office responsible for the hold to obtain further information about this registration restriction.
 Some common holds are academic suspension, missing immunizations, unpaid balance, missing transcript, etc. Need help?
-Reach out to the Academic Support Center.
+Reach out to the Academic Success Center.

 - How do I register for classes?